mossowski01/projekt-io/README.md

 ---

 ## License
 This project is licensed under the Freeware License.
-See the [LICENSE](../LICENSE) file for details.

 ---